CzMagda/Portfolio/README.md

 <h2>About me</h2>
 <header/>

 <p>My name is Magdalena Czerech, a software tester student.
 I am looking for my first employment in this industry remotely or in person in Białystok.
-I am learning all the time by reading books, being active in classes at my university and doing online courses.
+I am learning all the time by reading books and doing online courses.
+In June, I completed post-graduate studies "Software Tester" at the Białystok University of Technology.
 Recently, I learned how to use tools like <b>Postman</b>, <b>Git</b> and browser <b>DevTools</b>.
 Currently, I am focused on learning basics of <b>Web Development (HTML, CSS and JS)</b> to understand programming better.
 Moreover, I am preparing for the <b>ISTQB</b> exam.
 Additionally, to improve my english skills I decided to attend english classes.</p>

 <h2>Experience</h2>
 <ol>